bertofurth/Seagate-Central-Utils/README.md

 extract the source archives using the versions that were tested.

      ./download-src-myutil.sh

-### Seagate Central libraries and headers
-Some, but not all, projects require that libraries be downloaded from the Seagate Central to the build host.
-By default we use the "sc-libs" subdirectory to store the Seagate Central libraries.
-See the README-myutil.md file for instructions to see if this step is required.

 ### Customize the build scripts
 You may need to edit the variables at the top of the **build-common**